 In 2009 FERC substantially approved a tariff amendment to implement a standard resource adequacy capacity product.
 The intention of this product (among other things) is to provide availability standards for all RA resources.
-The ISO's filing on this matter deferred the implementation of availability standards for some types of generation, including wind, solar, demand response and qualifying facilities.
+The ISO's filing on this matter deferred the implementation of availability standards for some types of generation, including wind, solar, demand response and Qualifying Facilities.
 FERC directed the ISO implement these standards for the deferred resource types as soon as possible.

 The high level ranking showed that this initiative provided moderate improvement in the areas of grid reliability and improve market efficiency; it was desired by a majority of the market participants and had minimal feasibility impact on both the ISO and market participants.
-During the detailed ranking the Grid Reliability score was changed to reflect minimal improvement rather than moderate and the ISO Implementation Impact (\$) went from a minimal impact (7) to a <\$1million(10).
+During the detailed ranking the Grid Reliability score was changed to reflect minimal improvement rather than moderate and the ISO Implementation Impact (\$) went from a minimal impact (7) to a <\$1million (10).

-Market participant comments primarily agreed with the high level ranking, although some cautioned that the timeline would need to be coordinated with the CPUC.
+After the high level ranking exercise, market participant comments primarily agreed with the ISO's scores, although some cautioned that the timeline would need to be coordinated with the CPUC.
 CMUA, CalWEA and NCPA felt that our ranking was too high for this item.